-Research background and focus: Dr Gomez is co-founder, design strategist, researcher at OceanBrowser Ltd. and an honorary senior lecturer at the Save Sight Institute, The University of Sydney.
+Research background and focus: Dr Gomez is co-founder, design strategist, researcher at OceanBrowser Ltd. and an honorary senior lecturer at the Save Sight Institute, University of Sydney.
 She undertakes applied design research in educational practice with Bridging Design Prototypes (BDP).
 With a PhD in design from Swinburne University of Technology (Australia) and a bachelor in graphic design from Universidad Pontificia Bolivariana (Colombia), her contributions to educational practice have informed research and development of new concept products for preschool concept mapping and online medical study.
-Together with an informal research network, she is researching educational resources for the Transition to Early Algebra.
+Together with an informal research network, she is researching educational resources for algebraic reasoning in early primary education.
 Her work promotes cutting edge research that enables the emergence of innovative areas of practice within early childhood and online education.

 Research through teaching and supervision: Dr Gomez currently supervises postgraduate students in the areas of visual design, inclusive design, social design, and online medical education.

 As an assistant professor, she has lectured and supervised master students of mixed engineering and design backgrounds on human-centred design methods (including the BDP approach).
 These methods were used to conceptualise, design and implement information systems for innovative practices in education, welfare, government, energy and manufacturing.
 Student research activities were undertaken in collaboration with user communities and small organisations (SMEs and/or production technology researchers).

 As a guest lecturer, she has taught on topics raging from educational design to human-computer interaction in Australia, Colombia, Finland, the Netherlands, New Zealand, Spain, and the USA.
 She has prepared lectures upon request for universities and professional organisations on topics including identity and gender, design and early childhood education, elearning, and early product development.